 Ample sand boarding ops and surprisingly hopping nightlife are the tip of the iceberg (sand-berg?) when it comes to what makes Huacachina oh-so special.
-In fact, I’d go so far as to say you’d be remiss to visit Peru without a day trip to this lively desert oasis.
+In fact, I’d go so far as to say that visiting this lively desert oasis is one of the best things to do in Peru.
 If sipping on a pisco sour in front of a chilled-out lagoon sounds like your ideal afternoon unwind, this article was written for you.

 Try these 6 activities on for size:

 Explore the Dunes on Foot